 B. Leveraging Playlists and Series

-Playlists can increase views by up to 50% through binge-watching.
-They show up in search results and help YouTube understand your content’s relationships, boosting recommendations between related videos.
+Playlists increase views by up to 50% through binge-watching.
+They appear in search results and establish content relationships, enhancing recommendations between related videos.
 (Hootsuite)

 To optimize your playlists: